t-aozy/t-aozy.github.io/_pages/project2.md

 {% include base_path %}

+# Surrogate-Assisted Distributional Modeling for Semi-supervised Scenario

-Under construction, last updated 12.4.
-We have been working on
+Under construction, last updated 12.5, 2025. <br>
+We have been working on this project and please refer to my CV and SOP for more information.